Skip to main content

 UK car registrations monthly (volume)

-Petrol-powered vehicles remained the most popular choice for consumers, accounting for 46% of all new cars sold during the first nine months of 2025.
-However, this figure is down by six percentage points compared with the same period in 2024 as sales of both battery electric and hybrid vehicles saw substantial growth in the first half of the year.
-More than half of all vehicles registered in September were electrified, with battery electric vehicles (BEVs) alone accounting for 23.3% of all new cars sold, making them the second most preferred type of vehicle in the UK.
+Despite seeing a -8% decline in sales across the year, petrol-powered vehicles remained the most popular choice for consumers, accounting for 46% of all new cars sold in 2025.
+However, this figure is down by six percentage points compared with 2024 as sales of both battery electric and hybrid vehicles saw substantial growth.
+Battery electric vehicles (BEVs) accounted for more than one in five of all new cars sold in 2025, making them the second most preferred type of vehicle in the UK.

 Planned car purchases